NajlaAbassi/ROHStats/README.md

 # ROHStats

-The aim of ROHStats is to analyze and visualize Runs of Homozygosity (ROH) from PLINK output.
+The aim of ROHStats is to streamline the analysis and visualization of Runs of Homozygosity (ROH) from PLINK output.

 ## Installation